United States cable news: Al Jazeera English

-BBC World News
+BBC News

-BBC World News is the BBC's international news and current affairs television channel.
-While the channel does not specifically target the U.S., the BBC has a bureau in Washington, D.C., and produces two programs that cover U.S. news and politics: BBC World News America and BBC News with Katty and Christian.
-These shows are also broadcast on public television stations, as well as half-hour BBC World News bulletins.
-BBC World News has covered both U.S. presidential and midterm elections results.
+BBC News is the BBC's international news and current affairs television channel.
+While the channel does not specifically target the U.S., the BBC has a bureau in Washington, D.C., and produces two programs that cover U.S. news and politics: BBC World News America and The Context.
+These shows are also broadcast on public television stations, as well as half-hour BBC News bulletins.
+BBC News has covered both U.S. presidential and midterm elections results.
 The BBC produces weather forecasts for the U.S. and Canada and runs advertisements on the U.S. feed, as foreign broadcasts are not covered by the United Kingdom television license.
 The channel is carried on Cablevision, Comcast, Spectrum, Verizon FiOS, DirecTV, and AT&T U-Verse, as well as internet TV providers YouTube TV and Sling TV.
 A 2018 survey for Research Intelligencer by Brand Keys found that the BBC was the most trusted TV news brand among American viewers, beating out Fox News and PBS.